 - Many weekly and monthly Adult Education opportunities.

-- The Social Action Committee (SAC) has won several recognitions for outstanding programing.
+- The Social Action Committee (SAC) has won several recognitions for outstanding programming.

 - Some of our SAC initiatives include Temple Community Service Corps (stipends to temple teens to work during the summer at local social service agencies), Mitzvah Day (over 250 members of our temple of all ages go into the community and work in various social service agencies), Pleasant Valley and Keane School (mentors, needed school supplies, and camp scholarships), Schenectady Day Nursery (volunteers and needed supplies), SICM Food Bank and Regional Food Bank (volunteer and food collections), YWCA Domestic Violence Shelter (collections), Bethesda House (collections and meals.)

-In the spring, ten beautiful cherry blossom trees outside of our sanctuary bloom, which is a significant attraction in the ccommunity.
-For the past 20 years, since 1992, we hold a Cherry Blossom Festival each spring with crafts, food, activities for kids, and a 5K Race/2M Walk to benefit ALS.
+In the spring, ten beautiful cherry blossom trees outside of our sanctuary bloom, which is a significant attraction in the community.

 We hold in our Holy Ark a precious Sefer Torah.
 Our Holocaust Memorial Torah #651 is one of 1,564 Czech Memorial Sifre Torah looted by the Nazis during World War II from the Jewish communities of Bohemia, Moravia, and Slovakia.

-We have eight remarkable sanctuary mosaic plastic-glass windows (four below) commissioned by artist Charles Van Atten in 1962.
-Mr. Van Atten consulted on the design with Rabbi Michael Szenes regarding the Biblical symbolismm.
-The mosaic plastic-glass windows represented a new art form that allowed the observer to the enjoy the effects from both sides, this method also made for a very strong and well insulated window.
-These windows were donated by Harry and Henry Schaffer (photo right) in memory of their parents Abraham and Annie Schaffer.
+We have eight remarkable sanctuary mosaic plastic-glass windows commissioned by artist Charles Van Atten in 1962.
+Mr. Van Atten consulted on the design with Rabbi Michael Szenes regarding the Biblical symbolism.
+The mosaic plastic-glass windows represented a new art form that allowed the observer to enjoy the effects from both sides, this method also made for a very strong and well-insulated window.
+These windows were donated by Harry and Henry Schaffer (photo below) in memory of their parents Abraham and Annie Schaffer.
 The windows were dedicated during an open house on Sunday, May 3, 1964 during our 110th Anniversary weekend celebrations.